 Smashing tea

-After six years with him as class teacher a child could come out with burn scars, an acquired brain injury and a suicidally lax attitude to personal safety, but would be unlikely to be a keen reader.
+After 6 years with him as class teacher a child could come out with burn scars, an acquired brain injury and a suicidally lax attitude to personal safety, but would be unlikely to be a keen reader.
 Or able to read, in some cases.

 On the plus side, they’d know a fair bit about beekeeping and be able to make a really, really good cup of tea.